Aircraft and Vehicles in the Collection

 Although the museum's collection of aircraft has grown significantly over the years, the Society remains focussed on its goals of honouring those who served with Bomber Command and the BCATP.

-With the completion of the exterior of our Blenheim restoration project , a second bomber has joined the Lancaster on display at the museum.
-The Blenheim is representative of the early years of Bomber Command, when crews flew twin-engined Whitleys, Hampdens, Wellingtons, and Blenheims to carry the fight to the enemy as Britain's only offensive punch.
+Our twin-engined Blenheim bomber is representative of the early years of Bomber Command, when crews flew twin-engined Whitleys, Hampdens, Wellingtons, and Blenheims to carry the fight to the enemy as Bomber Command's only offensive punch.

-The much larger, four-engined Lancaster, together with the Stirling and Halifax, took over from the twin-engined bombers to carry the allies to victory during the latter years of the war.
+The taxiable, four-engined Lancaster, together with the Stirling and Halifax, took over from the twin-engined bombers to carry the allies to victory during the latter years of the war.

 Although the property of the City of Calgary, the Mosquito currently being restored by the Calgary Mosquito Society adds an example of this iconic aircraft to the museum.

 The museum's collection of BCATP aircraft has expanded dramatically over the past few years to provide an excellent summary of the planes in use during the Plan.

 Representing the single engined primary trainers are our runnable Fleet Fawn, a 1930's designed biplane, and a runnable Tiger Moth.
 Our Cornell, which is awaiting restoration, is an example of the type which replaced the biplanes during the latter stages of the Plan.